 Quantum dots constitute the gain medium in virtually all of Innolume’s semiconductor diode lasers and related products.
 This is because their composition, discreteness, and 3D carrier confinement provide valuable laser performance advantages over conventional quantum well heterostructures that offer only 1D confinement and exhibit strain limits.
 Benefits include reduced threshold current, temperature independence, broadened gain spectrum, and low relative intensity noise.
 Historically such advantages were more theoretical than practical since they were predicted on the basis of idealized quantum dot behavior unperturbed by the host medium and structure.
 The reality is much more complicated.
 Full realization of the theoretical advantages has required years of MBE (molecular beam epitaxy) process development, heterostructure engineering, and device optimization at Innolume’s Dortmund, Germany fab.

-Today Innolume has achieved the promise of quantum dot nanotechnology for semiconductor lasers, as well as for associated optical devices like gain chips, semiconductor optical amplifiers (SOAs), light emitting diodes (LEDs), superluminescent diodes (SLDs), and single- or multi-mode laser bars.
-Achievements include: 1) demonstrated temperature independent laser performance from -20º to 90º C; 2) very broad lasing spectra (> 80 nm) with uniform intensity; 3) a unique comb laser diode permitting 10 Gb/s error free modulation of many high power (≥ 5 mW) channels; 4) stable and robust mode-locking at high peak power; and 5) overall laser performance competitive with the best quantum well diode lasers.
+Today Innolume has achieved the promise of quantum dot nanotechnology for diode lasers, as well as for associated optical devices like gain-chips (GC), semiconductor optical amplifiers (SOA), light emitting diodes (LED), superluminescent diodes (SLD), and single- or multi-mode laser bars.
+Achievements include: 1) demonstrated temperature independent laser performance from -20º to 90º C; 2) very broad lasing spectra (> 80 nm) with uniform intensity; 3) a unique Comb laser diode permitting 10 Gb/s error free modulation of many high power (≥ 5 mW) channels; 4) stable and robust mode-locking at high peak power; and 5) overall laser performance competitive with the best quantum well diode lasers.

 Innolume’s technologists have been intimately involved in quantum dot nanotechnology applied to optoelectronics for decades.
 Virtually all technical staff trained at the world-famous Ioffe Institute in St. Petersburg, Russia under Professor Alferov (2000 Nobel Laureate for laser heterostructure) and his colleagues.
 They worked all over the globe during the 1990s on MBE and laser technologies, agglomerating in 2003 under the Innolume umbrella in Dortmund to commercialize quantum dot nanotechnology.
 All phases of fabrication are done there, from MBE to packaging.
 To further consolidate its technology, in 2006 Innolume bought the only other company with quantum dot laser products, Zia Laser in New Mexico, USA.